matter-labs/era-contracts/docs/gateway/gateway.md

 - Assign bridgehub as the asset handler for the “asset” of the CTM on the supported settlement layer.

 Currently, it can only be done by the owner of the  CTMDeployer, but in the future, this method can become either permissionless or callable by the CTM owner.
-- Tell bridgehub which address on the L2 should serve as the L2 representation of the STM on L1.
+- Tell bridgehub which address on the L2 should serve as the L2 representation of the CTM on L1.
 Currently, it can only be done by the owner of the  CTMDeployer, but in the future, this method can become callable by the CTM owner.

 ![image.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/703ee435-9e35-441a-b595-a8f42972ac1a/ec509988-b87c-4924-bd6c-316fd6d43d34/image.png)